 📍Location: Paris

-32 – Devour an ice cream at Berthillon
+Indulge in an ice cream at Berthillon

 📍Location: 31 Rue Saint Louis en l’Île, 75004 Paris.

-33 – Feast your eyes on the Galerie Dior
+Feast your eyes at the Galerie Dior

 📍Location: 11 Rue François 1er, 75008 Paris

-La Villette is one of the green lungs of Paris.
-We go there to rent a boat without a license, and cross the Canal de l’Ourcq with family or friends.
-In summer, we love to stroll along and enjoy an open-air cinema on deckchairs.
-The program changes every year, and is designed for all ages!
+La Villette is one of Paris’s green lungs.
+Head there to rent a boat (no license required) and cruise down the Ourcq Canal with family or friends.
+In the summer, we love strolling there to catch an open-air movie on the lounge chairs.
+The lineup changes every year and is designed for all ages!

 📍Location: Bassin de la Villette, 75019 Paris

-35 – Thrill to an immersive escape game
+Get a thrill with an immersive escape game

 📍Location: Rue de Trétaigne, Paris, France, 75018

-📍Location: 1-7 rue botzaris, 75019 Paris
+📍Location: 1-7 Rue Botzaris, 75019 Paris

 📍Location: 42 Rue de l’Annonciation, 75016 Paris